Suchomimus: Description

-Suchomimus would have reached 9.5–11 m in length and weighed 2.5–3.8 MT.
-Canadian paleontologists François Therrien and Donald M. Henderson proposed that a 10.3 m long Suchomimus would have weighed more than 5.3 MT based on their ratio between skull length and body length; however, they noted that they might have overestimated the size of spinosaurids (i.e., Suchomimus and Baryonyx).
-The holotype specimen of Suchomimus is considerably larger than that of Baryonyx, although this may be explained by the possibly immature status of the latter.
+The size of Suchomimus was historically estimated at 9.5–11 m in length, with a weight of 2.5–3.8 MT.
+Canadian paleontologists François Therrien and Donald M. Henderson proposed that a 10.3 m long Suchomimus would have weighed more than 5.2 MT based on their ratio between skull length and body length; however, they noted that they might have overestimated the size of spinosaurids (i.e., Suchomimus and Baryonyx).
+A 2025 paper by Dempsey et al. suggested a body weight of 5.3 metric tons for the holotype.